yeowonh/yeowonh/README.md

   # 👩🏻‍💻 About Me

   Hi, I'm undergraduate student majoring in Data Science at Sejong university.
-  I'm interested in Natural Language Processing(NLP) and Recommender system(RecSys)
+  I'm interested in Natural Language Processing(NLP).

   📫 if you want to contact me, click the button below!
    <br>